romkery/classic-grid-layout/README.md

   <img src="src/assets/readme-content/Preview_1.gif" alt="Preview">
 </h1>

+* Perhaps the request to the api will be blocked by the browser, in order for the request to reach, you should disable security on the tab.

 ## About The Project

 The Classic Grid Layout is a simple and convenient grid in which you can place any widgets and make them custom.
 This is